udexon/PhosCloudless/FSR2_Benefits.md

 - Most prospective group to develop Phos would be old programmers, facing age discrimination.

 Transfer knowledge in one programming language to others.
 Experience in 2 or more programming languages improve employability by a lot.
 Knowledge in stack machine is fundamental and useful in many applications.

-- How to combine multiple issues into one article?

-List issues, use diagram or graph to show relationship of issues?

 先数后算